ahghanbari/Connecting_to_GitHub_with_SSH/README.md

 <img src=3.jpeg>
 <img src=4.png>

-After you copy your pub key, go to your github account, setting, ssh and gpg keys, new ssh key (title  is no important) and add your pub key:
+After you اhave copied your pub key, go to your github account, setting, ssh and gpg keys, new ssh key (title  is no important) and add your pub key:
 <img src=41.jpeg>

 In this part you can check that your ssh working or not: